 How do retailers or distributors ensure that the packaging they distribute complies with the respective regulations?

-According to Article 14, suppliers of packaging or packaging materials must provide information and documents that certify conformity and inform.
+According to Article 16, suppliers of packaging or packaging materials must provide information and documents that certify conformity and provide information on ingredients, for example.
+You can therefore request these documents, check them and, if necessary, demand PPWR conformity.

 “A manufacturer shall appoint, by written mandate, a designated representative for extended producer responsibility in each Member State where he first makes packaging available, except in the Member State where he is established.”

-Why this paragraph is particularly critical will be explained later in the post (here).
+Why this paragraph is particularly critical will be explained later in this article (here).

 How the Implementation of the PPWR will look like in individual member states